Egregium12/Egregium12.github.io/index.md

 ### Coursework ###

-Here are the courses that I have taken at the University of Waterloo.
+Here are the courses that I will have taken by the end of the Winter 2022 term at the University of Waterloo.

 |Course Number        | Title       | Instructor    |  Lecture Notes                | Status of Notes |
 ---------------------|--------------|---------------|-------------------------------|------------------|